codeigniter4/CodeIgniter4/user_guide_src/source/libraries/files.rst

 getSize()
 =========

-Returns the size of the uploaded file in bytes:
+Returns the size of the file in bytes:

 .. literalinclude:: files/004.php
     :lines: 2-